DonatHalimi/sheero/frontend/README.md

   - **assets/**
     Stores static assets like images and other resources used throughout the app.
 Additionally, this folder contains:
-    - **CustomComponents.jsx**: Contains reusable components that can be utilized across various parts of the frontend.
     - **dashboardPages.js**: Contains components or pages specifically for the dashboard view.
     - **imports.js**: Includes modules or files that are imported and shared across multiple components or views.
     - **sx.js**: Exports **sx** (style) classes for styling components, typically using the `sx` prop from the [MUI](https://mui.com/system/the-sx-prop/) library for consistent styling.